Fiware/showcase.gsma.dataModels/specs/PointOfInterest/Museum/doc/spec.md

 -   `historicalPeriod` : Corresponds to the historical period(s) of the exhibitions made by this museum.
     -   Attribute type: List of [Text](https://schema.org/Text)
-    -   Allowed values: - A ISO8601 time interval.
+    -   Allowed values:
+        - An ISO8601 time interval.
 For example `1920/1940`.
 The
-        second element of the interval can be left empty to denote "till now". - A comma separated list of years, for instance `1620,1625,1718`. - A century, represented by a year pattern, for instance `19xx` would correspond to the twentieth century.
+        second element of the interval can be left empty to denote "till now".
+        - A comma separated list of years, for instance `1620,1625,1718`.
+        - A century, represented by a year pattern, for instance `19xx` would correspond to the twentieth century.
 And `196x` would correspond to the sixties decade.
     -   Optional